sfproductlabs/ADuCM350/README.md

 # Firmware Compiler and Linker for the ADuCM350

 This is the open source alternative using GCC to compile firmware for the ADuCM350.
-USe this if you don't want to spend thousands of dollars on an IAR compiler.
+Use this if you don't want to spend thousands of dollars on an IAR compiler.

 This software has been used and tested on:
 * Linux (Debian Buster)